 I was tested for allergies (none), had multiple eye exams (eyesight good), made more doctor appointments (to which I got a lot of confusing looks), had acupuncture, and looked into TMJ/TMD issues with a local dentist.
 I even tried sinus irrigations and allergy medications like Flonase, even though there was no mucus to clear from my sinuses.
 It just felt like there was.

 At this point in the story, you might be wondering why I didn’t see a neurologist.
-It’s because I couldn’t get more than a couple to call me back.
+It’s because I couldn’t get more than a couple to call me back, and the one who was actually willing to book me was more than a year out for scheduling!
 I had multiple neuro referrals from both my general practitioner and my third ENT, but either they didn’t have an opening or they rejected me because I was just a headache case.

 I gave up for a little while after this.
 2017 came and went with the same thing, day in and day out.
 2018 got started and them something really traumatic happened.